What we learned from the UW Huskies’ 27-20 victory over Arizona State

 The defense

 It was a creative game plan from Arizona State’s offense.
 By going away from their strength, the Sun Devils tried to stay away from the strength of the UW defense — its secondary.
 But here’s the end result: five catches and a mere 20 yards for ASU receiver N’Keal Harry.
-He might be the single-most talented player in the Pac-12, but Saturday night he was a nonfactor (outside that impressive 42-yard fourth-quarter punt return from his own 3-yard line).
+He might be the most talented player in the Pac-12, but Saturday night he was a nonfactor (outside that impressive 42-yard fourth-quarter punt return from his own 3-yard line).
 Arizona State’s stubbornness to run the ball kept the game close — the Sun Devils ran it 40 times for 164 yards (4.1 yards per carry) — but the UW defense never allowed ASU to get any real momentum, holding the Sun Devils to 268 yards on 67 plays.
 The Huskies have allowed one touchdown pass in four games and rank fourth nationally in scoring defense (12.8 points per, tied with Alabama).

 Passing progress

 Eight different receivers caught a pass for the Huskies.
 Aaron Fuller had a nice touchdown grab on a Jake Browning play-action pass.
 Ty Jones made another highlight catch while falling backward for a touchdown.
 Redshirt freshman tight end Cade Otton (three catches, 40 yards) continues to take on a greater role in the offense, and he did well to find an open pocket in the back of the end zone on UW’s final touchdown.
 And what a catch of redemption for Andre Baccellia to keep his foot in bounds in the final minutes to allow the Huskies to ice the clock.
-Browning’s three touchdown passes give him 85 in his career, moving him into a tie with Arizona State’s Rudy Carpenter and Andrew Walter for No. 8 on all-time Pac-12 list.
+Browning’s three touchdown passes give him 85 in his career, moving him into a tie with Arizona State’s Rudy Carpenter and Andrew Walter for No. 8 on the all-time Pac-12 list.
 Already the UW record-holder for touchdown passes, Browning on Saturday broke Cody Pickett’s school record for total offense — now with 10,170.

 Nick Harris’ swag

-Can’t you picture Nick Harris as the kid at the high-school dance who, in the middle of quiet night, jumps into the middle of an empty gym floor and rocks the place awake?
+Can’t you picture Nick Harris as the kid at the high-school dance who, in the middle of a quiet night, jumps into the middle of an empty gym floor and rocks the place awake?
 Anyway, the Huskies were happy to have their junior center back tap-dancing on the Husky Stadium turf.
-Slowed by an apparent knee injury, Harris started for the first time on his home field this season and the offensive line had its performance of the season.
+Slowed by an apparent knee injury, Harris started for the first time on his home field this season and the offensive line had its best performance of the season.
 Browning was sacked only once and the Huskies averaged 6.0 yards per play on offense.
 Turns out, when the Huskies play an average defense, they have an above-average offense.

 Have you ever seen a center with so much swag? pic.twitter.com/XrlJ4GkNia